 - To understand who is experiencing racism

-- To devise effective local strategies for combating racism
+- To devise effective strategies for combating racism

-- In some cases, if you are willing, to take action against the people responsible
+- To take action against the people responsible